NVIDIA/NVFlare/examples/federated_statistics/df_stats/README.md

   ],
 ```
 In above configuration "*" indicate default feature.
 Here we specify feature "Age" needs 5 bins and histogram range is within 0.120
 for all other features, the bin is 10, range is not specified, i.e. the ranges will be dynamically estimated.

-We also defined a writer, so we writer to output path
-    ```
-    "components": [
-        {
-        "id": "stats_writer",
-        "path": "nvflare.app_common.statistics.stats_file_persistor.StatsFileWriter",
-        "args": {
-            "output_path": "statistics/stats.json"
-        }
-    }
-    ```
-If you using some class that is special handling to to encode Json, you can registered the JsonEncoder like the following
+the writer_id identify the output writer component, defined as

 ```
  "components": [